 - 1. Possess a qualifying immigration status; - 2.
-Have been in the country eight months or less (except for asylee(s) and victim(s) of trafficking, for whom the eight month clock begins as of the date they are granted asylum or certified as a victim of trafficking, respectively); - 3.
+Have been in the United States 12 months or less for individuals who have a date of eligibility on or after 10/01/2021 or eight months or less for individuals with a date of eligibility on or before 09/30/2021; - 3.
 Be a resident of Wisconsin; - 4.
 Be ineligible for BadgerCare Plus or Medical Assistance; - 5.
 Not be a full-time student (unless part of an individual's employment plan); and - 6.
 Provide the name of his or her resettlement agency to the worker.